rfo909/CFT/CONTRIBUTING.md

 #### - Script repository

-For users running CFT on multiple locations, getting a way to access scripts off some server would be nice.
+For users running CFT on multiple locations, getting a way to access updated scripts off some server would be nice.

-Perhaps using that primitive, no-username-or-password version of FTP, was that called "simple FTP"?
+Perhaps using TFTP (Trivial FTP).

 Or just HTTP GET?

 ## Remember ...

 The philosophy of CFT is that of providing advanced functionality in a simple wrapping, with an emphasis on simple.
-Simple not only as in using a "command interface" and even (gasp!) text, but also of how much code is required.
+Simple not only as in using a "command interface", but also of how much CFT script code is required.

-As an example, creating an interface to a graphing package, it would not do having to perform 20+ calls to an API for setting basic properties like fonts, colors and all such.

-Providing instead a (well documented) text file format, possibly with an embedded parser, for 99% of those options, with merge codes for things like headers, is a possible way of maintaining control over every aspect, while supporting an easy to use interface for casual needs.
+Complex API's are okay as long as the defaults allow easy use as well.
+Preferrably complex API's should be replaced by config-files, which can be adapted easily through merging in data.